 The following table shows the format of the master and slave packets.
-The example shows a master device requesting the slave device 11H (17 dec) to perform a reset.
-The high and low Code Value bytes always have the values "FF" and "00" respectively and are a remnant of the original Modbus[®] definition of this function code.
+The example shows a master device requesting the slave device 11h (17 decimal) to perform a reset.
+The high and low code value bytes always have the values "FF" and "00" respectively and are a remnant of the original Modbus® definition of this function code.